Rose de Cherbourg

 A large-scale urban project in Paris La Défense

 The Rose de Cherbourg project aims to rebuild links between the business district and the city of Puteaux by giving more space to soft mobility, particularly through the transformation of the Rose de Cherbourg interchange into a suspended promenade inspired by the New York High Line.
-The aim is to create a more qualitative entrance to the city and the business district.
-A large urban square will accommodate new buildings.
-The existing green spaces will be completed to create a park.
-New services will be offered: secure bicycle room, two-wheeler parking, games, sports facilities.
+A new and more qualitative entrance to the city.
+A large square named Louise Bourgeois accommodate new buildings.
+Existing green spaces have been reinforced.
+New services are offered : games, sports facilities.

-Both an environmental and technical choice, the conservation of existing infrastructures is the common thread of this major urban project.
+Both an environmental and technical choice, the conservation of existing infrastructures was the common thread of this major urban project.

 • Calming traffic and making pedestrian crossings safe,